aajonusnet/aajonusnet/texts/Books/We Want To Live.md

 Jeff looks down at the wetness.
 “We were gonna change your bed anyway.
 You get a bath every morning right here in bed,” Mary consoles.
 “I have to go to work for a change, but Ben, Aajonus and the nurses will bathe and shave you very soon.”
 Just as she says that, Ben arrives.
 He walks over to Mary and touches her shoulder.
 She hands him the cup.
 “Jeff’s demanding like his old self again,” Mary tells Ben.
 “I told him you’d help with his bath.
 I need to go clean up for work.
 Call every couple of hours, would you?”
 Ben smiles and nods, towering over her.
 “Don’t cause too much trouble, kid,” she teases Jeff.
-She says good- bye and leaves.
+She says goodbye and leaves.
 “Aaaterrrrrr!”
 Jeff grumbles.
 Ben sits on the bed.
 He gives Jeff a sip of water.
 Jeff swallows.
 He takes another sip and coughs violently.
 I vacuum his throat.
 Ben gives him a couple more swallows.
 The nurse enters and announces, “We’re taking Jeff down for a CAT scan.”